Top 10 Gorgeous Temples in Singapore You Should Not Miss

-Translated as the “Palace of Heavenly Happiness,” this venerable Singaporean temple flanking the financial district is one of the oldest and most important institutions of worship for the Chinese Hokkien community in Singapore.
+Translated as the “Palace of Heavenly Happiness,” this venerable Singaporean Chinese temple flanking the financial district is one of the oldest and most important institutions of worship for the Singaporean Chinese Hokkien community.
 Devoted to Mazu, the Chinese Goddess of the Sea, the temple began as a joss house in 1821, and over the years, was rebuilt with community funds into the atmospheric complex it is nowadays.
 Architecture wise, Thian Hock Keng Temple reflects classic Chinese design, in which a cluster of buildings encloses a peaceful central courtyard.
-Of note here for visitors is at the elaborate main entrance with its many golden motifs.
+Of note here for visitors is the elaborate main entrance with its many golden motifs.
 The culture and heritage depicted by these carvings are a refreshing contrast against the ultramodern skyscrapers that surround the temple.

 Access Information: Thian Hock Keng Temple is approximately ten minutes’ walk from Tanjong Pagar MRT Station on the East West Line.

 2. Buddha Tooth Relic Temple and Museum